Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     :   Retrieves the environment settings.

         Available for Horizon 7.12 and later.

+    `get_federation_access_group(self, id) ‑> dict`
+    :   Retrieves a federation access group.

+        Requires the id of an Instant Clone Admin account to be provided as id Available for Horizon 8 2106 and later.

+    `get_federation_access_groups(self) ‑> list`
+    :   Lists all federation access groups.

+        Available for Horizon 8 2106 and later.

     `get_ic_domain_account(self, id) ‑> dict`
     :   Gets a single instant clone domain account.